elifcansuyildiz/elifcansuyildiz/README.md

 ### [Machine Learning Notebooks](https://github.com/elifcansuyildiz/MachineLearningNotebooks)

-This repository includes notebooks of a number of ML and optimization methods.
+This repository includes notebooks of several ML and optimization methods.
 The notebooks are listed below:

 1. SVM
 2. PCA